 In 2019, an assessment of erosion based on detailed aerial imagery found no visible signs of erosion.
-Some drainage depressions were identified and ground truthed, with retained moisture impacting vegetation growth, and vehicular and cattle tracks.
+Some drainage depressions were identified and ground truthed; confirmed as areas of retained moisture impacting vegetation growth, and vehicular and cattle tracks.
+It should be noted that this assessment was undertaken during a period where grazing was the functional land use.